frederic-perez/AmE-dictionary/data/dictionary.md

 __bedraggled__ _adj_ In deplorable condition. _Syn_ broken-down, dilapidated, ramshackle, tatterdemalion, derelict
 __bedrest__ _n_ Confinement to bed continuously (as in the case of some sick or injured persons).
 __bedridden__ _adj_ :three::hammer: _She was practically bedridden._
 __bedrock__ _n_ :seven: Bedrock is the hard layer of rock beneath looser rocks and soil.
 In some places, the bedrock is exposed, while in others it lies deep underground.
-A geologist who's interested in studying the bedrock in different areas might have to dig through the various layers of soil to reach that bedrock.
+A geologist who’s interested in studying the bedrock in different areas might have to dig through the various layers of soil to reach that bedrock.
 You can also use the word in a figurative way, to mean "the heart of the matter," or "the basic, fundamental principles."
 For example, you might say that fairness and freedom is the bedrock of a good government.
 __bedrolls__
 __bedspreads__ _n_
 __bedstead__
 __bee eater__ _n_ :es: abejaruco
-__bee's knees__
+__bee’s knees__
 __beech__ _n_ :two::hammer:
 __beef up__ _phr v_ :seven: __1__ To cause someone or something to become bigger, stronger, or bulkier. _We had to beef up the beam._ _You should beef up your travel report with more descriptions of what you saw.
 The soup tastes good, but we could beef it up by adding some spices._ __2__ To become bigger, stronger, or bulkier. _The actor beefed up over a couple of months so that he could play the part of a boxer._
 __beef__ :two::hammer: _He is trying to build some beef and muscle._